 3. You can’t stand out with a book about general “Social Media”.
 There are hundreds of books about rocking it on social media.
 But you CAN stand out with THE best book about Social Media for Yoga Instructors.
 Or Social Media for Food Bloggers.
 In fact, it’s the only way to stand out in a crowded space.

-This also opens you up to much better joint venture and affiliate possibilities, down the line, but that’s it’s own beast we can talk about at another time (for now, just grab the complete Affiliate Strategy Workbook to get started).
+This also opens you up to much better joint venture and affiliate possibilities, down the line, but that’s it’s own beast we can talk about at another time.

 Okay, I’m convinced.
 I want to create my own eBook or digital product.
 Where do I start?